 No corrosion on GoS damascus steel

 One question we often get is based on the misconception that all Damascus steel rust.
 GoS use stainless damascus steel on all exterior parts, so there will be absolutely no corrosion there.
 The damascus steel parts for the dial and movement are made from high quality Swedish tool steels, which makes them less inclined to develop corrosion than some other damascus steel.
-The surface treatments applied by Johan and Patrik, e.g. polishing, etching and tempered coloring also act as an effective corrosion seal.
-Johan Gustafsson's tempered coloring method is a very powerful method to prevent corrosion, which any of Johan's knife collecting customers can testify.
+The surface treatments applied by GoS team members, e.g. polishing, etching and tempered coloring also act as an effective corrosion seal.
+The tempered coloring method is a very powerful method to prevent corrosion.

 The GoS damascus steel watch cases are specified to resist at least 5ATM with a double gasket crown to further eliminate any risk for corrosion within the watch.
 This ensures that the damascus steel parts, as well as the other "normal" movement parts in similar steel (e.g. the winding mechanism) are never exposed to moisture.

 The first GoS damascus steel movement prototype has never been protected in a waterproof case when it has traveled with Patrik Sjögren to several shows and customer visits worldwide during many years.
 It still shows no signs of corrosion whatsoever, even though it has not been kept within a sealed case.
 This makes us fully confident that any risk of corrosion is negligible and we therefore extend the guarantee for corrosion issues to 10 years.
 In fact, the movement parts in steel would rust more severely should the watch be subject to water damage.
 However, it is always possible to restore the watch should the worst happen.